HEALTHY BABY TEETH

 Did You Know…?

-6. Flossing Time – You should begin flossing your child’s teeth as soon as you notice their teeth beginning to touch each other.
+6. Floss Regularly: – Start flossing your child’s teeth as soon as their teeth begin to touch each other.

 7. Teach your Child how to maintain personal Oral hygiene – While it is important to religiously keep tabs on your little one’s oral hygiene, as soon as your child is three, you should begin to teach him how to appropriately brush his teeth.
 By the time he is four, he should have learnt to properly brush his teeth twice a day with minimal intervention.